 Glossy images can make this problem worse.
 Toner on glossy paper reflects light.
 This can lower print quality and make photos appear shiny but less detailed.

-Color Layering and Resolution Limits Explained Simply
+Colour Layering and Resolution Limits Explained Simply

 What Laser-Printed Photos Actually Look Like (Realistic Expectations)